Cabinet Question Time

 Has the cabinet considered any new proposals for improving transport access from Isleworth/Brentford towards Chiswick?
 Currently there is no underground branch in the south of the Borough to the west of Kew Bridge.
 A tram service, river shuttle, even a retractable bridge from Brentford to Kew (to allow access to Kew Village and underground station) are all options.

-pietrosurf about 1 year ago
+pietrosurf over 1 year ago

 characters left